-- 4. Contracts within the Personal Services category shall be governed by the Personal Services policy. - 5.
-The following acquisitions and contracts shall not be subject to competitive bidding procedures: - a.
-Utilities and other services for which fees or rates are regulated by federal, state or local government - Sole source contract.
+- 5. The following acquisitions and contracts shall not be subject to competitive bidding procedures: - a.
+Utilities and other services for which fees or rates are regulated by federal, state or local government - b.
+Sole source contract.
 Any department requesting products or services by sole source contract shall attach to the requisition an affidavit signed by the chief administrative officer of that department to indicate it is indeed a sole source contract - c.
 Professional services contract, such as architectural, engineering, actuarial, training, consulting, auditing, performing and etc. For these types of contracts, requests for a professional service bid shall be sent to qualified providers.
 Bids shall be evaluated by the Executive Director and staff involved in the requisition.
 Both cost and technical expertise shall be considered in determining the best bidder.
-A documented evaluation report shall be completed prior to awarding a professional service contract - 6.
+A documented evaluation report shall be completed prior to awarding a professional service contract. - 6.
 In an emergency situation requiring swift action when no regular or emergency Commission meeting is scheduled or practical under the circumstances, the administration may contract to handle the emergency.
 A report of the emergency acquisition will be presented to the Commission at the next scheduled Commission meeting. - 7.
 Library employees holding job titles designated as "Purchasing Officers" by the Metropolitan Library Commission may act in that capacity.
 Attachment A is a list of Purchasing Officers.
 This list may be amended by the Commission as needed.
 All Purchasing Officers shall be bonded in the amount of not less than \$25,000. - 8.
 The Library's Business Office shall be the central purchasing agency through which requests for the purchase of all library materials and operational items are routed and accounted for; the Director of Finance shall be the system's designated Encumbering Officer.
-The Executive Director, Deputy Executive Director/ Technology and Deputy Executive Director/Library Operations are also authorized to sign purchase orders as Encumbering Officers. - 9.
-Library checks (warrants) may be signed by any two of the following: Chair, Vice-Chair, Disbursing Agent, Secretary (Executive Director) of the Commission, Deputy Executive Director/Technology, Deputy Executive Director/Library Operations and Deputy Executive Director/Materials & Outreach.
-The Secretary (Executive Director), Deputy Executive Director/Information Technology, Deputy Executive Director/Library Operations and Deputy Executive Director/Materials & Outreach may not sign checks or warrants in which they are the payees of checks in payment of goods and services or when they have signed the respective purchase order as "Purchasing Officer". - 10.
-The "Request for Reimbursement of Out-of-Pocket Expenditures" (Form #417) shall be used for cash reimbursements under \$50.
+The Executive Director, Deputy Executive Director/Technology and Deputy Executive Director/Library Operations are also authorized to sign purchase orders as Encumbering Officers. - 9.
+Library checks (warrants) less than \$5000 may be signed by any of the following: Chair, Vice-Chair, Disbursing Agent, Secretary (Executive Director) of the Commission, Deputy Executive Director/Technology, Deputy Executive Director/Library Operations and Deputy Executive Director/Materials & Outreach.
+Library checks in excess of \$4,999.99 shall require two authorized signatures.
+The Secretary (Executive Director), Deputy Executive Director/Information Technology, Deputy Executive Director/Library Operations and Deputy Executive Director/Materials & Outreach may not sign checks or warrants in which they are the payees of checks in payment of goods and services or when they have signed the respective purchase order as "Purchasing Officer".
+The Executive Director shall direct staff to develop a procedure for issuing Library checks. - 10.
+The "Request for Reimbursement of Out-of-Pocket Expenditures" (Form #417) shall be used for cash reimbursements under \$60. - 11.
+Request for Purchase (form #410) must be completed by the requesting agency/department as the authorization to issue a purchase order and procure the requested item or service.
+Exceptions to this requirement are: